wsong1985/Election_Analysis/README.md

 - **Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.**

+  - _The number of votes each candidate received:_

-  - _Charles Casper Stockham received 85,213 votes.
-It was 23.0% of the total votes._
+    - _Charles Casper Stockham received 85,213 votes._

-  - _Diana DeGette received 272,892 votes.
-It was 73.8% of the total votes._
+    - _Diana DeGette received 272,892 votes._

     - _Raymon Anthony Doane received 11,606 votes.

+  - _The percentage of the total votes each candidate received:_

+    - _Charles Casper Stockham received 23.0% of the total votes._

+    - _Diana DeGette received 73.8% of the total votes._

-It was 3.1% of the total votes._
+    - _Raymon Anthony Doane received 3.1% of the total votes._

     <img src="Images/Candidate_votes.PNG" width=300>